uhasker/getting-things-done-in-next-js/src/chapter7/02-react-state.md

 }
 ```

-Next we need to make sure that the `handleSubmit` function is called when the button is clicked.
+Next, we need to make sure that the `handleSubmit` function is called when the button is clicked.
 To accomplish that, we set the `onSubmit` property of the form to the `handleSubmit` function:

 ```jsx